-How long will my teeth stay white? »
+How long will my teeth stay white after teeth whiteninf? »

 Your home hygiene will also extend your results.
 You can use a whitening toothpaste that has ADA approval, and be sure to brush for two minutes twice-daily.
 And come see us every six months for your professional cleanings and exams.
 We use a coarse polishing agent during the last step of your cleaning, and it scrubs away stains.